 Alternative Delivery is anything other than the once or twice a week traditional classroom meeting.
 It includes 100% Online Learning or Distance Learning, hybrids, video conference, and other condensed formats.
 These methods offer flexibility in scheduling while placing more responsibility for learning on the student.
-Online Learning and hybrid courses are taught using the Blackboard web-based delivery system.
-Students are recommended to take an online self-assessment and have basic computer skills before registering for a hybrid or Distance Learning course.
+Online Learning and hybrid courses are taught using the Blackboard learning management system.
+Students are recommended to take an online selfassessment and have basic computer skills before registering for a hybrid or Distance Learning course.

-Opportunities for credit-bearing Independent Study are available to matriculated students who wish to explore areas of a discipline not covered in the normal curriculum but related to the student’s program.
-Independent study is not available to non-matriculated students.
-Matriculated students must have a minimum cumulative GPA of 2.0 to be eligible for an Independent Study.
-The intent of Independent Study is to expand a student’s learning experience beyond the normal program curriculum.
-Typically undertaken for 1-3 credits, Independent Study may not be done in lieu of any course existing in the college catalog.
+Opportunities for credit-bearing independent study are available to matriculated students who wish to explore areas of a discipline not covered in the normal curriculum but related to the student’s program.
+Independent study courses are not available to non-matriculated students.
+Students must be matriculated and have a minimum cumulative GPA of 2.0 to be eligible for an independent study.
+The intent of independent study is to expand a student’s learning experience beyond the normal program curriculum.
+Typically undertaken for one to three credits, independent studies may not be done in lieu of any course existing in the college catalog.
 Financial aid may not cover the cost of the independent study if it not need to meet graduation requirements.

 The College has established minimum competencies that must be attained in each program.
 Students will be awarded upon completion of academic requirements and demonstration of the required competencies.
 To be eligible for graduation, students must:

-- Satisfactorily complete each requirement in their academic program
+1. Satisfactorily complete all requirements in their academic program

 2. Earn a cumulative grade point average of 2.0 or higher

-- Meet all obligations to the college, including payment of all fees
+3. Meet all obligations to the College, including payment of all tuition and fees

 The student has the primary responsibility for ensuring that he/she meets degree/professional certificate/certificate requirements for graduation.
-The student should initiate at least one meeting with his/her faculty advisor each semester to insure that all the requirements of the transcript checklist have or will be met by the intended time of graduation.
+The student should initiate at least one meeting with his/her faculty advisor each semester to ensure all the graduation requirements have or will be met by the intended time of graduation.
 Students receiving a professional certificate/certificate do not participate in the commencement ceremony.